AoyanLiang/AoyanLiang.github.io/_pages/about.md

 Each project is a step towards advancing our understanding of materials science through innovative computational algorithms and methods.

 😃 Feel free to explore my website to learn more about my work.
-I'm always open to discussions and collaborations, so don't hesitate to reach out if you have any questions or ideas to share!
+I'm always open to discussions and collaborations, so don't hesitate to comment or reach out if you have any questions or ideas to share!